Royal-Navy/design-system/packages/docs-site/src/library/pages/components/nav.md

 The Nav Links have three states - `default`, `hover`, and `active`.

 ### Hierarchy & Placement
-The Nav component can be used to link to both top level pages and subpages.
+The Nav component can be used to link to both top level pages and sub-pages.
 Try to keep all the links in the same navigation at the same page level.
 This makes the mental model of your application structure easier to process for the user.

   </Tab>